douglasgreyling/light-service.js/README.md

 ```

 In this case the organizer above adds some kv's into the context which the `AddsOneAction` needs in order to function correctly.

-### Context factory for faster action testing

-TODO - This will come one day.

-### Logging

-TODO - This will come one day.

 ## Contributing